GluuFederation/docs-ce-prod/docs/source/installation-guide/install-docker.md

     chmod +x run_all.sh
     ```

-1. After you decide how you want to configure your setup as shown above, run the following command inside the `/path/to/docker-gluu-server/` directory and follow the prompts:
+1. After deciding how to configure your setup (as shown above), run the following command inside the `/path/to/docker-gluu-server/` directory and follow the prompts:

     ```
     ./run_all.sh
     ```

-    Do not be alarmed about any `warning` alerts that may show up unless the script fails.
+    Do not be alarmed by any `warning` alerts that may show up unless the script fails.
 Wait until it prompts you for information or loads the previous configuration found.
 If this is a fresh install, you may see something like this:

     ```
     ./run_all.sh